Jim Edmonds

-James Patrick Edmonds (born June 27, 1970) is an American former professional baseball center fielder and a broadcaster for Bally Sports Midwest.
-He played for the California/Anaheim Angels, St. Louis Cardinals, San Diego Padres, Chicago Cubs, Milwaukee Brewers, and Cincinnati Reds of Major League Baseball (MLB) from 1993 to 2010.
+James Patrick Edmonds (born June 27, 1970) is an American former professional baseball center fielder and broadcaster for FanDuel Sports Network Midwest.
+He played in Major League Baseball (MLB) for the California / Anaheim Angels, St. Louis Cardinals, San Diego Padres, Chicago Cubs, Milwaukee Brewers, and Cincinnati Reds from 1993 to 2010.

-Well known for his defensive abilities, Edmonds also was a prolific hitter, batting .284 with 393 home runs and an on-base plus slugging percentage (OPS) of .903.
-He is affectionately known by Cardinal fans as "Jimmy Baseball", "Jimmy Ballgame", and "The Jibmaster".
+Edmonds was well known for his defensive abilities, earning eight Gold Glove Awards.
+He also was a prolific hitter, batting .284 with 393 home runs and an on-base plus slugging percentage (OPS) of .903.
+He is affectionately known by Cardinal fans as "Jimmy Baseball" or "Jimmy Ballgame".

 Early life

 Edmonds was born on June 27, 1970, in Fullerton, California.
 His parents divorced when he was a child and had joint custody.
 His father's home was within a few miles of Anaheim Stadium.
 He attended Diamond Bar High School in Diamond Bar, in eastern Los Angeles County.